-The word nootropic (like “smart drug”) is trending pretty hard right now, in large part thanks to media hype and a certain Bulletproof Diet!
 There are plenty of synthetic nootropic products on the market, and that’s cool if that’s your jam, but at SuperFeast we’re a little more into the ‘erbs, rather than drugs or isolates.
 Therefore we decided to look into the best of the herbal nootropics, and we’ve created a blend that will (figuratively) blow your mind and (literally) ward off cognitive decline!
 This article will share with you the potent ingredients in our brain optimising blend, Neural Nectar.
-Check out this article to read about allllllllll the brainy benefits that you can experience with Neural Nectar in your herb life.
+Check out this article to read about all the brainy benefits that you can experience with Neural Nectar on your herbal path.

 A nootropic is basically something that improves your cognitive performance.
 According to Wikipedia, “The word nootropic was coined in 1972 by a Romanian psychologist and chemist, Corneliu E. Giurgea, from the Greek words νοῦς (nous), or "mind", and τρέπειν (trepein), meaning to bend or turn.”

 Brain health is pretty personal here at SuperFeast- and not just cos we’re learning how to run a company and raise a child and keep up with our nerdy health-researching passions (talk about brain strain!), but also because Mason’s mum, Janesse, suffered an aneurysm about six years ago, and her healing journey has been super inspiring for our whole crew.

 Mason was inspired to create a neural blend after witnessing first-hand how the tonic herbs we serve up at SuperFeast were helping his mum heal.
 A little bit of experimentation and tweaking (the first version of the blend was pretty wild!), and we’re all super stoked with the result.